MU-Enigma/Hacktober23/Type3/Level2/README.md

 # Type 3 - Level 2 - Medium
-## Problem No:1 Letter Combinations of a phone number
+## Problem 1: Letter Combinations of a phone number
-problem Description
 Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.
 Return the answer in any order.

 A mapping of digits to letters (just like on the telephone buttons) is given below.
 Note that 1 does not map to any letters.